AdaCore/training_material/courses/comprehensive_rust_training/200_error_handling/06_thiserror.rst

 -------------------

 The :url:`thiserror <https://docs.rs/thiserror/>` crate provides macros
 to help avoid boilerplate when defining error types.
-It provides derive macros that assist in implementing :rust:`From<T>`, :rust:`Display`, and the :rust:`Error` trait.
+It provides :rust:`derive` macros that assist in implementing :rust:`From<T>`, :rust:`Display`, and the :rust:`Error` trait.